Are you an entrepreneur? Interested in coming to Canada and starting a business?

 No, you do not need to travel to or reside in the country.
-Though, since it requires the immigrant entrepreneurs to have an ongoing management of the qualifying business in Canada, you may be required to stay in the country to satisfy these requirements once you are approved.
-The applicant must show willingness to immigrate to Canada and use the work permit in order to avoid validation problems.
+Though, since it requires the immigrant entrepreneurs to have ongoing management of the qualifying business in Canada, you may be required to stay in the country to satisfy these requirements once you are approved.
+You as the applicant must show a willingness to immigrate to Canada and use the work permit in order to avoid validation problems.

 How much money should I bring?